 And so forth.
-Read the question out loud, narrate your answer to the group, and then discard the card in the discard pile (optionally making a note of which card it was).
-The group may ask follow-up or clarifying questions, but may not contradict what you have expressly said.
+Read the question out loud, narrate your answer to the group, and then discard the card in the discard pile.
+The group may ask follow-up or clarifying questions, but may not contradict what you have said.